HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: Experiments

 \subsection{Additional Experimental Results}

+\textbf{Experimental results on Qwen3.} To assess the effectiveness of our HyperGraphPro on other variants of LLMs, we conduct the experiments using \texttt{Qwen3-0.6B} and \texttt{Qwen3-1.7B}~(Table~\ref{tab:qwen3}).
+From the table, our HyperGraph outperforms other baseline methods using Qwen3 models.
+This experimental result demonstrates that our proposed method is robust to small size variants of large language models.

-\textbf{Ablation studies.} To evaluate the effectiveness of the entity informativeness-based retrieval~(Sec.~\ref{sec:ret}) and progress-aware policy optimization~(Sec.~\ref{sec:po}), we conduct an ablation study on two multi-hop QA benchmarks in Table~\ref{tab:abl2}.
+\textbf{Ablation studies.} To evaluate the effectiveness of the structure-guided hypergraph retrieval~(Sec.~\ref{sec:ret}) and progress-aware policy optimization~(Sec.~\ref{sec:po}), we conduct an ablation study on two multi-hop QA benchmarks in Table~\ref{tab:abl2}.
 The results show that both components contribute to performance improvements across all datasets.
-Specifically, applying progress-aware step-wise policy optimization leads to better learning dynamics and enhanced reasoning ability.
-Similarly, incorporating our entity informativeness-based retrieval framework alone yields consistent gains over the baseline, demonstrating the benefit of integrating hypergraph structural information during retrieval.
+Specifically, applying progress-aware stepwise policy optimization leads to better learning dynamics and enhanced reasoning ability.
+Similarly, incorporating our structure-guided hypergraph retrieval framework alone yields consistent gains over the baseline, demonstrating the benefit of integrating hypergraph structural information during retrieval.
 Then, combining both components, our full model achieves the best performance, with notable improvements in F1 scores, such as +4.16 on 2Wiki. and +6.76 on MuSiQue over the baseline.
 These results confirm that both finer-grained policy updates and structure-aware retrieval are crucial for improving multi-hop question answering with large language models.

-\textbf{Policy optimization analysis.} Additionally. we conduct an ablation study to examine the effect of different progress-aware dense rewarding functions used for policy optimization.
+\textbf{Policy optimization analysis.} Additionally, we conduct an ablation study to examine the effect of different progress-aware dense rewarding functions used for policy optimization.
 Table~\ref{tab:po} reports the experimental results on 2Wiki and MuSiQue.
 The best performance is obtained when both step progress-based $r_t^{sp}$ and structure-consistent progressive $r_t^{struct}$ dense rewarding are jointly applied.
 These results suggest that the two dense reward signals capture complementary aspects of reasoning progress, and that their combination more effectively guides the policy toward accurate multi-hop reasoning.